-E-mail and Blackboard Account for the Department
+E-mail and Moodle Account for the Department

-All students are required to have university email and blackboard accounts.
-Your email will always be your first and last name @subr.edu.
+All students are required to have university email and Moodle accounts with user names reflective of the student's first and last name @subr.edu.

-If you do not have an email account, please contact the Department of Information Technology in Moore Hall in order for an account to be made available.
+Students who do not have an email account should contact the Department of Information Technology in Moore Hall in order for an account to be made available.

-The department will provide important announcements and information to students via email and the blackboard listserv.
+The department will provide important announcements and information to students via email and the Moodle listsery.

-Library Services at Southern University A & M College Location: John B. Cade Library
+Library Services at Southern University A & M College

-Phone: 225-771-4990 Dean of Library

-Phone: 225-771-2841 (Main Number)
+Location: John B. Cade Library Phone: 225-771-4990 Dean of Library Phone: 225-771-2841 (Main Number)